Your new home may be closer than you think.

 Before you shop.

 Before you start house hunting, it’s important to know how much you can afford.
 Use our handy calculators or contact us to get in touch with one of our loan counselors to find out.
 We’ll use some basic information about you, your savings and your income to get an idea.
 This will help you set realistic expectations when you start looking.
-Plus, when you talk to us first, be sure to ask for a preapproval letter.
+Also – make sure to ask us for a preapproval letter.
 This will give you an edge in contract negotiations and may be able to speed up the closing process so you can move in sooner.

 Qualifying for a loan.

-Qualification for a mortgage is based on a number of factors.
-We’ll look at your ability to make monthly payments, in addition to covering the down payment and any closing costs not included in the loan.
+Qualification for a mortgage is based on a number of factors, such as your ability to make monthly payments and cover the down payment and any closing costs not included in the loan.
 We’ll look at your income, your savings and your payment history.
-We’ll also look at the market value of the home you are purchasing or refinancing.
+In addition, we’ll assess the market value of the home you are purchasing or refinancing.
 Don’t give up if you have less than perfect credit.
 Talk to us.
 We may be able to help.

 3. 60 days to your new home.